o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-structure.md

 * `release-notes`: The [**Release Notes**](/docs/release-notes/) section in the O3DE docs.
 The Release Notes contain release-specific information for O3DE that is provided by O3DE Special Interest Groups.

 * `tools-ui`: The [**Tools UI Developer's Guide**](/docs/tools-ui/) section in the O3DE docs.
-This guide has information on design concepts, framework, and UI widgets used to create tools and applications for O3DE.
+This guide has information on design concepts, framework, and UI widgets that are used to create tools and applications for O3DE.